Jaycrystalz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets no permission to the file owner and group owner but all permission to other users
+sets the mode of the file